-Monitoring your school's critical incident plan
+Monitoring your school's emergency or critical incident plan

 Our thanks to our associate governance experts Pete Crockett and Julia Skinner for their help with this article.